 Facing Cold Weather When You Have Eczema

 Sometime between Halloween and Thanksgiving, winter really starts to set in.
 Cold conditions present challenges for eczema-prone skin because of the dry air and the harsh temperatures.
-We start to wear more clothing to stay warm and our homes can become very dry, both of which is irritating for skin.
+We start to wear more clothing to stay warm and our homes can become very dry, both of which are irritating for skin.
 And while we’re outside, the extreme weather conditions can aggravate our sensitivities.
-Here are some eczema tips to help you prepare your eczema prone skin for winter:
+Here are some eczema tips to help you prepare your eczema-prone skin for winter:

 1. Use a Humidifier